xenoscr/SessionHound/README.md

-# SessionHound
+# SessionHound & GroupHound
-A script to import session information that has been collected from alternate data sources  into BloodHound's Neo4j database.
+A pair of scripts to import session and local group information that has been collected from alternate data sources into BloodHound's Neo4j database.

 ## Problem
 SharpHound's privileged session collection requires an account with elevated permissions to operate.
 When using BloodHound as a Blue tool to locate and resolve misconfigurations and identify dangerous behaviors, detailed and accurate session information is highly beneficial.
 An account that has local administrative rights on all endpoints is a security risk.